“And [Jesus] said to the woman, ‘Your faith has saved you; go in peace’.”

 ~Luke 7:50 (NRSV).

-The gospels show that Jesus is right at home putting people politely back in their humble place where it’s necessary, and that’s perhaps exactly how Simon the Pharisee must’ve felt after this little interlude where Jesus is anointed and foot-bathed by the sinful woman (Luke 7:36-50).
+The gospels show that Jesus is right at home putting people politely back in their humble place where it’s necessary, and that’s perhaps what Simon the Pharisee might’ve felt after this little interlude where Jesus is anointed and foot-bathed by the sinful woman (Luke 7:36-50).

 The woman had sinned much and hence gave much to receive the Lord’s mercy; a concept clearly beyond the Pharisee.

 The Jesus-connection occurs many levels below the piousness of the self-righteous, those not known to uncommon compassion.